donfaustinocortizone/Nashville96/README.md

 	```
 5. Save the changes and restart the theme by just choosing another one and then selecting Nashville again.

-**Enable right click menu icons**
+**Disable right click menu icons**

-**Note:** I realize that if the icons from the pop-up menus are disabled, the icons from the default applications menu (not the Whisker one) will be gone too.
-If you intend to use the default applications menu, please do the next tutorial although the pop-up menu icons will be back:

-In order to make the theme more accurate, the icons from the pop-up menus were disabled.
-If you want them again, then follow the next steps:
+**Warning:** Doing this will disable the icons from the default applications menu too (not the Whisker menu).

+If you want a more accurate experience, you can disable the icons from the right-click menus.
+To do that, follow this:
 1. Go to where your theme is located which is `~/.themes/` if installed locally, if installed globally then go to `/usr/share/themes`.
 2. Open the folder of the theme you want to change, and then  navigate to `gtk-3.0`.
 3. Open `gtk-menu.css` with your editor of choice.
-4. Under the `menu` selector, comment or delete the following line:
+4. Under the `menu image, menu menuitem image` selector (inside the `menu` parent selector), uncomment or add the following line:
 	```
-	menu image, menu menuitem image {
-   		 -gtk-icon-transform: scale(0); }
+   		 -gtk-icon-transform: scale(0);
 	```
-	**Note:** If you want to disable the icons again, just uncomment or readd that line.
+	**Note:** If you want to disable the icons again, just comment or delete that line.

 **Disable CSD**